MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 We will migrate 3 years of historical data (agreements, payment requests, refunds).
 You will be able to access that data though:
 1. API GET calls.
 All 3 years of historical data (agreements, payment requests, refunds).
 3. Though [Merchant Portal](https://portal.vipps.no/register).
 Around 6 months of historical data of executed transactions (executed payments and refunds).
 4. Integrate it into the [Report API](https://developer.vippsmobilepay.com/docs/APIs/report-api/).
-Around 6 months of historical data of executed transactions (executed payments and refunds).
+Read more [here](https://developer.vippsmobilepay.com/docs/mp-migration-guide/reporting/) about transition period.

 ### **7. I am using Transaction Reporting API, what should I do?**

 Sadly, we are not builing any facade for Transaction reporting API.
 We are asking you to reintegrate to alternative solution [Report API](https://developer.vippsmobilepay.com/docs/APIs/report-api/).
+Read more [here](https://developer.vippsmobilepay.com/docs/mp-migration-guide/reporting/) about transition period.
 We are sorry if this feature was important to you, your satisfaction is our top priority, and we are here to support you throughout this process.

 ### **8. Will users get a new app?**